Did you know...

 - Revenu Québec advance childcare payments (Relevé 19)

-- Quebec Parental Insurance Plan (QPIP) (Relevé 6)
+- QPIP Benefits (Québec Parental Insurance Plan) (Relevé 6)

 For the detailed list of refundable and non-refundable tax credits, visit the Canada Revenue Agency and Revenu Québec websites.

-Did you know that you can claim your expenses and purchases, and the amortization of your expenses?
+You can deduct your expenses and purchases as well as the amortization on your expenses.
 Visit the Canada Revenue Agency and Revenu Québec websites for more information.

-Optimize your refund thanks to deductions and tax credits
+Optimize your refund with deductions and tax credits

-It’s a good idea to file taxes for all the members of your family at the same time.
+It’s a good idea to prepare the tax returns for your whole family at the same time.
 Why?
-Because deductions that don’t give any advantages to some people can be transferred to another member of your family who could benefit from them.
+Because some deductions may not give any advantages to some people but can be transferred to another member of your family who could benefit from them.

 Need help filing your taxes?

-If you have a low income or are not able to file your own income tax return, the Canada Revenue Agency trains volunteers across the country every year to help you.
-To find a volunteer near you, you can call 1-800-959-7383 or visit the Community Volunteer Income Tax Program website.
+For people with a modest income and a simple tax situation who aren’t able to fill out their tax returns themselves, the Canada Revenue Agency has a team of volunteers to help.
+To find a volunteer near you, call 1-800-959-7383 or visit their website: Community Volunteer Income Tax Program website.